 Maintenance & Care Tips

-Fiberglass windows are generally maintenance-free and will never warp, crack, or split even in humid tropic or sub tropic climes.
-If you like the look of natural wood on the indoor side of your windows there are fiberglass frames permanently bonded to real wood veneer of oak, cedar, hemlock, cherry, etc. Otherwise, fiberglass frames are factory-painted with custom colors at added surcharge.
-Spilt indoor and outdoor color is also available but it lends easily to paining yourself.
+Fiberglass windows are generally maintenance-free and will never warp, crack, or split even in humid tropic or subtropic climes.
+If you like the look of natural wood on the indoor side of your windows there are fiberglass frames permanently bonded to the real wood veneer of oak, cedar, hemlock, cherry, etc. Otherwise, fiberglass frames are factory-painted with custom colors at an added surcharge.
+Spilled indoor and outdoor color is also available but it lends easily to paining yourself.

 Specialist Suppliers and Noted Brands

-Some of the noted suppliers specializing in fiberglass windows include Thermotech Fiberglass, considered one of the best in North America and carries what are considered the world’s most energy-efficient windows and doors.
-Then there’s the Canadian Fibertec Windows and Doors Manufacturing, Inc., and the Integrity from Marvin brand noted for its Ultrex poltruded fiberglass windows.
-Non-specialist brands that carry wood, vinyl and aluminum window along with fiberglass is the half-century-old Milgard which was among the first to produce fiberglass windows in the industry.
+Some of the noted suppliers specializing in fiberglass windows include Thermotech Fiberglass, considered one of the best in North America and carries what is considered the world’s most energy-efficient windows and doors.
+Then there’s the Canadian Fibertec Windows and Doors Manufacturing, Inc., and the Integrity from Marvin brand noted for its Ultrex pultruded fiberglass windows.
+Non-specialist brands that carry wood, vinyl, and aluminum window along with fiberglass is the half-century-old Milgard which was among the first to produce fiberglass windows in the industry.

 Are You Replacing Your Windows?
 Why Not Compare Rates From Professional Installers Now.

 Are you interested in the cost of replacing your windows?
 Comparing estimates from the top professionals in your area is the fastest way to figure out how much your installation is going to cost.
 Let us help you find the best prices on windows today.